rancher/docs/content/rancher/v2.x/en/v1.6-migration/get-started/_index.md

 ## B. Configure Authentication

-After Rancher Server is installed, we recommend configuring external authentication (like Active Directory or GitHub) so that users can log into Rancher using their single sign-on.
+After your Rancher v2.x Server is installed, we recommend configuring external authentication (like Active Directory or GitHub) so that users can log into Rancher using their single sign-on.
 For a full list of supported authentication providers and instructions on how to configure them, see [Authentication]({{< baseurl >}}/rancher/v2.x/en/admin-settings/authentication).

 <figcaption>Rancher v2.x Authentication</figcaption>